Wednesday, November 2, 2022

 Given the highly partisan politics in the country and the obscene amount of gerrymandering, let’s get four more senators.
 Make California into 3 states.
 Two would be easy and has been often talked about.
 Given the huge urban vs rural/agricultural population split, there is a high chance of at least a few of the new senators from the Three-State-Split-Up California being Republicans.

-In 1787 three-fifths of each state's slave population was counted toward that state's total population for the purpose of apportioning the House of Representatives.
-Today every Californian is counted as about 33% worthy of senatorial representation.
+In 1787, three-fifths of each state's slave population was counted toward that state's total population to apportion the House of Representatives.
+Today, every Californian is counted as about 33% worthy of senatorial representation.

 No comments: